ChampagneAndfragrance/Zixuan_Wu.github.io/content/_index.md

           parallax: true
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '🔬 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I'm a Ph.D. candidate at Electrical and Computer Engineering (ECE) in Georgia Institute of Technology (GT).
+Now I am doing my research about robotics and machine learning in CORE robotics lab supervised by Prof. Matthew Gombolay.
+The main research topic is to help the robot understand the environments, be aware of their relations to other agents and make decisions accordingly.
+Now I am using the self-built mobile robot platform Experimental Sport Tennis wHEelchair Robot (ESTHER) to conduct my research.

+        This website is mainly used to document my research experiences and partially used to show the slices of my life.
+Feel free to contact me if you would like to discuss research ideas or make friends.

     design:
-      columns: '1'
+      columns: '2'
   - block: collection
     id: papers
     content: